Venus Williams withdraws from Cleveland event with knee injury, but plans on playing in U.S. Open

 “It’s such a bummer, but I’m going to work on myself and get myself together to be at the U.S. Open,” she said.

-Williams was scheduled to play her opening match in Cleveland on Monday, five days after she was defeated by Zheng Qinwen of China at the Western and Southern Open in Mason, Ohio.
+Williams had been scheduled to play her opening match in Cleveland on Monday, five days after she was defeated by Zheng Qinwen of China at the Western and Southern Open in Mason, Ohio.

-Earlier at the tournament, she earned her first win over a top-20 opponent in four years, beating No. 16 Veronika Kudermetova of Russia.
+Earlier at the tournament outside Cincinnati, she earned her first win over a top-20 opponent in four years, beating No. 16 Veronika Kudermetova of Russia.
 Williams has a 3-6 record this season and is ranked No. 407 in the world after missing nearly six months with an injury.

 Copyright 2023 The Associated Press.
 All rights reserved.